-Herman Ulko Post (Appointed 10 March 2021), Audit Committee chair Joost Folkers (Appointed 01 September 2021), Audit Committee member Gavin Maarten Paul Arjen van Boekel (till 30 September 2021), Audit Committee chair
+Herman Ulko Post (Appointed 10 March 2021), Audit Committee chair Joost André Folkers (Appointed 01 September 2021), Audit Committee member

 Unilever Finance Netherlands B.V. has one tier Board of Directors.
 The Board consists of 3 Executive Directors and 2 Non-Executive Directors.
 The Executive Directors are charged with the day-to-day management of the company.
 The Non-Executive Directors are charged with the governance.